luckson1/digifarm/README.md

-This is an online fresh food market place.
+This is an online fresh food marketplace.
-For a user to buy or sell on the platform, they firt have to sign up.
+To buy or sell on the platform, a user must first sign up.

 They will then be able to make a purchase and access the dashboard.

 ## Getting Started